Nehle/horux/EXAMPLES.md

-# Examples
+# examples

-## Merging results
+## merging
 Using `compose` and `next`, we can let our reducers only return the keys they have modified, instead of the entire new state.

 ```javascript
 import {compose} from "horux";